ParticularLabs/NServiceBus.DynamicsAdapter/README.md

 ```

 Update the connectionstring in the app.config for the URI and user credentials for your CRM instance.
+You will also need to [register your client application in Azure Active Directory](https://msdn.microsoft.com/en-us/library/mt622431.aspx).
+The ClientID and RedirectURL must be supplied in the configuration.